 With everyone in various degrees of isolation, electronic and telephonic communications have become essential.
 We usually circulate our publicity email once a month; this frequency has been stepped to at least once a week until the emergency is over and ‘normal service’ resumes.
 Please encourage any who want to stay in touch with St Michaels and St Marys to email the Vicar for inclusion on our mailing list.

-The Parish Office and Vicarage are now closed for any face-to-face enquiries.
+The Parish Office and Vicarage are presently closed for any face-to-face enquiries.
 Please respect this extra separation so that we can continue to work together through this health emergency.
 Colleagues remain available by phone or email so do leave a message and we will come back to you as soon as possible.

 The Annual Parish Meetings (scheduled for 26th April) have been postponed.
 We will advise about a rescheduled date once agreed by the PCC or Standing Committee.
 Those elected post-holders whose term of office was due to lapse at the end of April will be joyed to learn that they remain in office until the date of the rearranged meetings.
 The Annual Report and Accounts for 2019, irrespective of when we hold the meetings, will be made available on this website and to subscribers via our email when complete.